droid-forge/database/README.md

 #### Migrations For Entities
 Adding an entity to be persisted to the database from version 1 to version 2 of the database Annotate it with AddedEntity
-##### Sales Entity
 ```java
 @Entity
 // register it for migration from version 1 of database to version 2
 @AddedEntity(fromVersion = 1, toVersion = 2)
 public class Sales extends ActiveRecord<Sales> {
   private String salesId;
   private double salePrice;
   @Text(columnName = "descrip", nullable = false)
   private String description;
   @Index
   private String pickupDate;
   // other fields follow
   public Sales() {
   }
 }
   // getters and setters and parcelable implementation
 ```
 And then add the new entity to the database and upgrade database version to 2
 ```kotlin
 @DatabaseEntity(
     persistableEntities = [
       /// other entities
       Sales::class
     ],
     version = 2
 )
 abstract class AppDatabase(fastDatabase: FastDatabase) : PromiseDatabase(fastDatabas)
 ```

-Adding columns to an existing entity, annotate the new field with Migrate, a migration will be generated by the compiler >

 #### Migrations For Columns
-Annotate the added field with @Migrate and include fromVersion and toVersion If a field is to pass multiple migrations, annotate it with @Migrations and add the migrate annotations in the migrations annotation
+The compiler generates this migrations on the fly otherwise you may still do it manually by annotating the added field with `@Migrate` and include fromVersion and toVersion If a field is to pass multiple migrations, annotate it with `@Migrations` and add the migrate annotations in the migrations annotation
-##### Sales Entity
 ```java
 ...
   // added new field